GopalNG/git-branch-structure/README.md

 # git-branch-structure
+Welcome,
-This an repository which given an idea of Git graph design
+        Hi ,reader this an , Repository which given an idea of Git graph design